‘Live by the whims of nature, die by the whims of nature. And by nature, I mean everything that exists.’ ~ EON

 The next generation.

-Rome, my friends, is dead and buried, yet it lives on, and so does Ancient Greece, and so does dynastic China and the empire of the Franks and a few other great civilizations.
+Rome, my friends, is dead and buried, yet it lives on, and so does Ancient Greece, and so does dynastic China and the empire of the Franks and a few other historic civilizations.
 They live on through the system, which has inherited and applied their wisdom over the ages, in specific times and places.

 The Mayans and Aztecs and the native Americans at large, on the other hand, were not so lucky.
 They died a more permanent death, becoming less of an inspiration and more of a caveat.
 They killed themselves, becoming an example to avoid.